phalcon-orphanage/docs/ja/reference/escaper.rst

 HTML属性のエスケープ
 ------------------------
-Escape HTML attributes is different from escape a full HTML content.
-The escape works by changing every non-alphanumeric character to the form.
+Escaping HTML attributes is different from escaping HTML content.
+The escaper works by changing every non-alphanumeric character to the form.
 This kind of escaping is intended to most simpler attributes excluding complex ones like 'href' or 'url':

 .. code-block:: html

     <table width="Escape untrusted data here!"><tr><td>Hello</td></tr></table>

-You can escape a HTML attribute by using the escapeHtmlAttr method:
+You can escape a HTML attribute by using the :code:`escapeHtmlAttr` method:

 .. code-block:: html+php